learn-co-students/nyc-web-060319/15-sinatra-forms-associations/rappers/README.md

-## Sinatra Forms
+## Sinatra Forms and Associations

-Think, Pair, Share

-## What is a Form

-- User has to initiate some action
-- initiate with information
-- in HTML is essentially input tags wrapped inside of a form tag

-## CRUD for Controllers

-Create -- POST
+Parking Lot:

-- new
+- Process/Sequence of events
+  - Building out an application
-- create
+- Reading the errors
-  Read -- GET
+- Clarifying convention vs convention
+  - What's mandatory vs opinionated

+# How do we do all the things we've been doing w/ a relationship (i.e. one to many)

+# Separation of Concerns

+- Specifically as it relates to controllers and views

+# Complete all 7 Controller actions

 - index
 - show
-  Update -- PATCH/PUT
+- new -- render a "new" form
+- create -- receives params with information from the browser and "creates" our instance
-- edit
+- edit -- render an "edit" form
-- update
-  Delete -- DELETE
+- update -- receives params with information from the browser and "updates" our instance
-- delete/destroy
+- delete

-## Form

-- A collection of inputs wrapped by an html form-tag

-## Params
+# Goal for today:

+- be able to build out our own model/controller/view for a resource/model